wp-plugins/postman-smtp/readme.txt

 1. In 'Sender Email Address' enter your Hotmail email address.
 This MUST be the same address you login to Hotmail with.
 1. In 'Outgoing Mail Server (SMTP)' enter 'smtp.live.com'.
 In 'Port' enter '587'.
 In 'Encryption' choose 'TLS'.
 1. Go to [Microsoft Developer Center](https://account.live.com/developers/applications/create) and create an application for your WordPress site.. [instructions for this are detailed in the FAQ](https://wordpress.org/plugins/postman-smtp/faq/)
-1. Copy your generated 'Client ID' and 'Client Secret' into the plugin's Settings page.
+1. Copy your generated 'Client ID' and 'Client secret' into the plugin's Settings page.
 1. Choose the Save Changes button.
 1. Choose the 'Request Permission from Microsoft' link and follow the instructions.
+1. Send yourself a test email.

+= To manually configure OAuth 2.0 Authentication for Yahoo =

+1. Choose configure manually
+1. In 'Authentication' choose 'OAuth2 2.0'
+1. In 'Sender Email Address' enter your Yahoo Mail email address.
+This MUST be the same address you login to Yahoo with.
+1. In 'Outgoing Mail Server (SMTP)' enter your Yahoo SMTP server.
+In 'Port' enter '465'.
+In 'Encryption' choose 'SSL'.
+1. Go to [Yahoo Developer Network](https://developer.apps.yahoo.com/projects) and create an application for your WordPress site.. [instructions for this are detailed in the FAQ](https://wordpress.org/plugins/postman-smtp/faq/)
+1. Copy your generated 'Consumer Key' and 'Consumer Secret' into the plugin's Settings page.
+1. Choose the Save Changes button.
+1. Choose the 'Request Permission from Yahoo' link and follow the instructions.
 1. Send yourself a test email.

 = To manually configure Password Authentication for any SMTP provider =